How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 Seller’s strategy

-On the other hand, he notes, some buyers may try to “nickel and dime” the seller by requesting concessions for smaller cosmetic repairs, such as paint, small carpentry fixes, gutter-cleaning, patching nail holes, and other items that don’t impact the value of the home.
+On the other hand, he notes, some buyers may try to “nickel and dime” the seller by requesting concessions for smaller cosmetic repairs, such as paint, small carpentry fixes, gutter-cleaning, patching nail holes, and other items that don’t affect the value of the home.
 For those types of requests, you can usually stand firm.

-Samuel agrees: “When negotiating repairs or upgrades, we will agree to make any legitimate defect found that is a safety issue, but will not perform additional cosmetic upgrades or improvements without re-negotiating the price.”
+Samuel agrees.
+“When negotiating repairs or upgrades, we will agree to make any legitimate defect found that is a safety issue, but will not perform additional cosmetic upgrades or improvements without re-negotiating the price.”

 If you don’t want to spend upfront money on making home repairs, another option would be to offer a home warranty to give some measure of protection to the buyer after closing, or offer to reduce the price instead of waiting for a lengthy repair to be completed.